This year's El Niño could be the most severe on record, according to some projections

-A strong El Niño heats up the atmosphere and changes circulation patterns around the globe, especially the jet stream over the Pacific, which becomes stronger and dumps more frequent and intense storms over the Western United States, especially California.
+A strong El Niño heats up the atmosphere and changes circulation patterns around the globe, especially the jet stream over the Pacific, which becomes stronger and dumps more frequent and intense storms over the western U.S., especially California.
 It also means more rain for the west coast of South America.

 But the atmosphere is somewhat of a zero-sum game.
 More rain in North and South America comes at the expense of normally rainy Southern Asia and Australia, which become abnormally dry and experience droughts.

 A strong El Niño also influences cyclone seasons around the planet.
 The warmer the East Pacific is, the more hurricanes it gets.
-The Atlantic Ocean sees fewer hurricanes, however, a result of increased upper level winds that prevent these storms from developing.
-That proved true for the 2015 hurricane season – the Atlantic saw a relatively quiet year then, while the Pacific broke a number of records.
+The Atlantic Ocean sees fewer hurricanes, however, a result of increased upper level winds that prevent hurricanes from developing.
+That proved true for the 2015 hurricane season – the Atlantic saw another relatively quiet year, while the Pacific broke a number of records.